 You might have seen the effervescence when lime juice is dropped on the floor, leaving a white mark.
 Or you might have observed the use of baking soda as a leavening agent to rise cookies, cakes etc.,.
 You may wonder about the fizz when club soda or coke bottles are opened.
 It is a known fact that our favorite bakery items are rendered tasty by adding baking powder.
 The use of washing soda in laundries, in softening hard water; and the use of lime stone and lime water in making construction materials like Portland cement, lime mortar etc., - all of these involve carbonates or bicarbonates.

-Carbonates and bicarbonates find their way from household things to metallurgical processes and even biological reactions.
-They are present in tooth pastes, black board chalks etc.
+Carbonates and bicarbonates find their way into household things to metallurgical processes and even biological reactions.
+They are present in tooth pastes, black board chalks, minerals, medicines etc.

-These anions are formed from carbonic acid, H2CO3 as follows:
+These anions are formed from carbonic acid, H2CO3 by removing H+ ions successively as follows:

 H2CO3 <-------> HCO3- + H+ <--------> CO32- + H+